-This organ is of great service to engravers, cabinetmakers, tailors and dress-makers.
+This organ is of great service to engravers, cabinetmakers, tailors, and dressmakers.
 Indeed, we see the manifestations of this organ in all situations.
 The meanest savage constructs a spear or some machine to kill the beast or fish which affords him nourishment.
 The child makes its paper boat, and fashions a cap or dress for a doll.
 Some children begin to use the scissors and attempt configuration before they can talk.
 The manifestation of this organ may be seen in every mechanic's shop.
 Some men are never at a loss for a tool, and they can turn their hands to anything.
 Others are so awkward with their hands, that they cannot even mend a pen.
 Montaigne writes of himself, "I cannot handsomely fold up a letter, nor could ever make a pen, or carve at table worth a pin, or saddle a horse."

 A youth should never be put to a trade that requires constructive talent who is small in this organ.
 Youths are frequently brought to me by their masters and parents.
 The master complains that the lad is idle and careless, and will not learn his trade.
 The general complaint of the parent is, that the lad's master is too strict with him, and the lad is put to do anything, and not allowed to learn his trade.
-Now the fact is, in all these cases I find the constructive talent small; they have not the natural ability to learn the trade to which they have unfortunately been apprenticed.
+Now the fact is, in all these cases I find the constructive talent small; they have unfortunately been apprenticed.
 Many confessed that they had tried their best to learn but could not do so, and that the other apprentices laughed at them, and made fun of their bungling way of doing a job.